Becoming a well-rounded developer is much more than learning language syntax.

-- Design dynamic frontend and backend applications which can function together or independently and are deployed to cloud platforms.
+- Build dynamic frontend and backend applications and are deployed to cloud platforms.

-- Utilize dependency management techniques to build with third-party libraries such as ExpressJS, jQuery, EJS, and Handlebars.
+- Utilize dependency management techniques to build with third-party libraries such as ExpressJS, jQuery, EJS, and Mustache.

-- Persist one-to-many relational data across multiple tables in a SQL database, sourced from third-party APIs, user-generated content, or loaded from the filesystem.
+- Persist one-to-many relational data across multiple tables in a SQL database, sourced from third-party API or user-generated content.